Fiery Ohio derailment raises railroad safety questions

 About half of the 4,800 residents in the eastern Ohio town of East Palestine and those in the surrounding area, including parts of Pennsylvania, had to evacuate as officials monitored air and water quality following a controlled burn of chemicals released from damaged tank cars.
 The evacuation order was lifted Wednesday after the air was deemed safe.

-“ I’m scared to go back home, ” resident Brittany Dailey said Monday before the order was lifted.
+“ I’m scared to go back home, ” resident Brittany Dailey had said Monday.
 “I’m eventually going to have to go back, but it makes me want to sell my house and move at this point.”

 Ian Jefferies, head of the Association of American Railroads trade group, said 99.9% of all hazardous materials shipments reach their destinations safely.